Our Editorial Methodology

 1. Story Selection

 We monitor reputable Canadian and international news outlets, official government releases, public records, and data sources.
-Stories are chosen based on relevance, impact, and what Canadians are likely to care about—not what generates outrage clicks.
+Stories are chosen based on relevance to Canadian readers, factual significance, and public interest — not what generates outrage clicks.
+We specifically aim to cover stories from every region of Canada, not just Toronto and Ottawa.

 2. Source Comparison